Priscilla Ngunju Kenya

 After the course, Priscilla saw a transformative change in the midwives’ attitudes and behaviors.
 “It has been an amazing journey seeing people move from [being] people who are afraid of being leaders, to then take up a [leadership] role and being so courageous and changing their work settings; taking up challenges and solving them within their settings.”

-In one example, Priscilla trained several midwives in South Sudan, and on her first visit to one of the midwife’s clinics, she saw that the clinic lacked the capacity to sterilize medical equipment.
+In one example, Priscilla trained several midwives in South Sudan, and on her first visit to one of the midwife’s clinics, she saw that the clinic could not sterilize medical equipment.
 During the course, Priscilla recommended that the team put together a funding proposal to get solar panels for electricity, but knew this process would take much longer than the six-month action plan being drafted.
-She encouraged the midwife to look beyond the workshop action plan and take on this problem as well, to really examine the challenge and find a tailored solution.
+She encouraged the midwife to look beyond the workshop action plan and take on this problem as well, to examine the challenge and find a tailored solution.

 Three months after the LMG for Midwifery Managers Course, Priscilla returned to the facility on a supervisory visit and was amazed at the progress the midwife had made.
 The midwife applied the resource mobilization skills learned in the course and took the initiative to reach out to other local midwives to see how they were sterilizing equipment.
 She learned that an autoclave could use charcoal to clean equipment.

 After seeing the midwife’s progress, Priscilla said: “I told them that I needed a moment of silence, I couldn’t believe it.
 I almost cried and I told her that I am grateful that you were able to think beyond waiting for other people to come and help you think.
 I keep on thinking if she never went through [the LMG for Midwifery Manager’s course], she would not have taken the initiative to learn about this autoclave that had been installed, she would never have thought of looking for other solutions to sterilize her equipment.”